sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 ```

 alt.:
-In the following all violations of rules identified by SonarQube in the analyzed source file are shown.
+In the following, all violations of rules identified by SonarQube in the analyzed source file are shown.
-To do so the source code context of affected lines is shown and the violations are added as comments to the respective lines:
+To do so, the source code context of affected lines is shown, and the violations are added as comments to the respective lines:

 ```
 Line 12: private void somefunc(){